 Summative assessments for each pupil in mathematics are shared with parents and carers each term through a termly school report.
 In-school moderation of teachers’ assessments are moderated regularly by the Mathematics leader, Senior Leaders and through moderation with local schools.

 The Mathematics Leader rigorously monitors teaching and learning to ensure that pupils make good progress across the school.
 These factors ensure that we are able to maintain high standards in mathematics, with achievement at the end of Key Stage Two significantly higher than the national average and a significant proportion of children demonstrating greater depth at the end of each phase.

-In the Early Years, a mixture of child-initiated and quality teacher-led learning enables the vast majority of pupils to progress seamlessly onto the National Curriculum by achieving their Early Learning Goals in Mathematics.
+In Reception, a mixture of child-initiated and quality teacher-led learning enables the vast majority of pupils to progress seamlessly onto the National Curriculum by achieving their Early Learning Goals in Mathematics.